anoopsonar30/COS429Project/README.md

 * tensorboardX

 ## Data Preparation
-First download and unzip the CIFAR-10 and CINIC-10 by running the script `download.sh` Run the `preprocess_data.py` to generate data for all experiments.
+First download and unzip the CIFAR-10 and CINIC-10 by running the script `download.sh` in DBM Run the `preprocess_data.py` to generate data for all experiments.

 ## Run Experiments